-1. Have fun!
+1. Have Fun!

-A lot of medical students feel like they absolutely must do research.
-But the truth is, if you aren’t passionate about what you are doing, you will have a miserable experience, and it probably won’t benefit you in the long run.
+A lot of medical students feel like they absolutely must do clinical research during your time away—but the truth is, if you aren’t passionate about what you are doing, you will likely have a negative experience with little payoff in the long run.
 So, if you don’t enjoy bench research, don’t sign up for a summer in a basic science laboratory!
 Maybe you can work on a clinical project or find other ways to spend your summer instead.

-Some schools have a volunteer hour requirement for graduation.
-But even if your school does not, many residencies like to see that you gave back to your school and community.
-Aside from this, volunteering can help reignite your passion for medicine and remind you why the sacrifices you are making as you spend long hours studying are worth it.
+Aside from the benefits for your residency application, volunteering can help reignite your passion for medicine and remind you why the sacrifices you are making as you spend long hours studying are worth it.
 Because most students do not have classes during the summer, it is an ideal time to volunteer.
 If your school has a free clinic, volunteering here can be a great way to bolster your medical knowledge and give back to your community.

 4. Teach Summer Pre-Med Courses

 Many schools allow you to apply for summer externships where you can gain shadowing experience as well as potential hands-on time in the OR or ED.
-But even if your school does not offer any structured summer medical experiences, you can always set one up on your own by reaching out to faculty at your school or even in your hometown that work in your field of interest.
+But even if your school does not offer any structured summer medical experiences, you can always set one up on your own by reaching out to a faculty member at your school or even in your hometown that works in your field of interest.

 Sometimes, the best life lessons are learned outside of the classroom.
 You can learn a lot about yourself and others by exploring other cultures.
-If you’ve never left the country before, the summer between MS1 and MS2 is a great time to do so!
+If you’ve never left the country before, the summer between M1 and M2 is a great time to do so!
 Your school may have structured summer international rotations that you could participate in, and there are also a number of reputable international volunteer organizations that you may choose to travel through.
 You also may simply desire to travel for fun outside of a structured clinical or volunteer program.
 Whatever the case, this summer is a great time to visit somewhere new!